adrelanos/aeternity-wiki/Understanding-Aeternity.md

 happens and don’t pay when an event does not happen, as per the oracle’s telling.
 Event contracts can be used as the basis for many other types of useful applications such as encouraging whistleblowing and supporting prediction markets.

-Micropayments: æternity's state channels will allow for off-chain, peer-to-peer payments that will open up many revenue generation possibilities for content creators and publishers.
+Micropayments: Æternity's state channels will allow for off-chain, peer-to-peer payments that will open up many revenue generation possibilities for content creators and publishers.
 While micropayments are currently possible on other blockchains, tx/min and block size limitations prevent many current blockchains from being able to handle micropayments at scale.

 P2P Bandwidth Sales: State channel supported payments could allow for compensation-based sharing of wifi hotspots.
 Think of it like an Uber-for-wifi.
 Anyone could offer wifi to anyone else via their mobile phone for a price.

 Like any platform, the potential applications are limited only by the imagination of the user base.

-# Purchasing and acquiring æternity:
+# Purchasing and acquiring Æternity:

-The first round available to purchase Æternity was during Æternity's public 'Friends, Family and Real Innovators' round which took place on 3rd April 2017, 13:05 GMT and lasted for 72 hours until 6th April 13:05 GMT.
+The first round available to purchase AE tokens was during æternity's public 'Friends, Family and Real Innovators' round which took place on 3rd April 2017, 13:05 GMT and lasted for 72 hours until 6th April 13:05 GMT.
 This round was open to the public, meaning anyone could participate.
 At this time, you were able to buy 1000 AE tokens for 1 ETH.
 Investors in the first 24 hours received an extra 10% for a total of 1100 AE tokens for 1 ETH and the first 1000 contributors above 12 ETH will receive 1 'limited edition' Æternity branded Ledger.

 The second round will begin 29th May 2017.
 You can participate as well as follow any updates here: https://wallet.aeternity.com/